fsharp/fsharp.org/guides/web/index.md

 redirect_from: "/webstacks/index.html"
 ---

-F# is excellent for building scalable, robust web solutions:
+F# has many advantages for building scalable, robust web solutions:

 * *Fast* - F# code execution is fast, using native code generation from scripted or project code
 * *Succinct* - F# is concise, readable and type-safe, for fast development of robust web solutions